 There are different types of blueberries, so they vary in appearance.
 The most popular varieties are pale-colored lowbush and bright red highbush.

 Blueberries have a pleasing, sweet taste.
-While they’re often eaten fresh, they can be blended for juices and frozen.
-They are used as ingredients in a variety of bakery products, for flavoring and in jams.
+While they’re often eaten fresh, they can be blended for juices or frozen.
+They are used as ingredients in a variety of bakery products, for flavouring, and in jams.

 Blueberry is an indigenous American species.
-In fact, the blueberry fruit is believed to originate from North America.
+In fact, the blueberry fruit is believed to originate in North America.
 Due to its taste, health, and diet benefits, it has a long history.
-The first settlers on the American continent discovered the numerous benefits of blueberries.
+The first settlers on the American continent discovered the numerous blueberries benefits.
 Early adventurers recorded in their travel diaries that Native American Indians used wild blueberries, and early settlers also acknowledged that this berry was beneficial nutritionally and for their well-being.